Burned-Bit/blog/_posts/2018-01-06-Yet-Another-Sample-Page.md

 ---
-title: Yet Another Sample Page
+title: Understanding IPSec Protocol
-published: true
+published: false
 ---

 Text can be **bold**, _italic_, ~~strikethrough~~ or `keyword`.